abhishekdev8928/dms-approach/README.md

 **Step 2:** Check FolderAccess table
 - Look for active access record for this user
-- Check if access has expired (compare `expiresAt` with current date)
+- Check if access has expired (compare expiresAt with current date)
 - If found and valid → Grant access based on permission level
 - If not found → DENY access

 **Important:** Super Admin CANNOT access personal folders (privacy first)

----

 #### For ORGANIZATION Folders:

 **Step 1:** Check user role

-- **If SUPER_ADMIN:**
+**If SUPER_ADMIN:**
 - Full access to all organization folders
 - Can VIEW, UPLOAD, DELETE, CREATE_FOLDER, MANAGE_USERS
 - No department restrictions

-- **If ADMIN:**
+**If ADMIN:**
 - Check if user is assigned to this folder's department
 - If YES → Can VIEW, UPLOAD, DELETE, CREATE_FOLDER, ASSIGN_FOLDER_MANAGER
-  - If NO → Check FolderAccess for shared access
+- If NO → DENY

-- **If DEPT_HEAD:**
+**If DEPT_HEAD:**
 - Check if this is their assigned department
 - If YES → Can VIEW, UPLOAD, DELETE, CREATE_FOLDER, ASSIGN_FOLDER_MANAGER
-  - If NO → Check FolderAccess for shared access
+- If NO → DENY

-- **If FOLDER_MANAGER:**
+**If FOLDER_MANAGER:**
 - Check FolderAccess table for direct assignment
 - Also check parent folders (inheritance)
 - If found → Can VIEW, UPLOAD, DELETE, CREATE_SUBFOLDER
+- If not found → DENY

-- **If FOLDER_USER:**
+**If FOLDER_USER:**
 - Check FolderAccess table for direct assignment
 - Also check parent folders (inheritance)
 - If found → Can VIEW, UPLOAD

-**Step 2:** Check for shared access (special case)
-- Organization folders can also be shared
-- Check FolderAccess table for SHARED access source
-- Grant permissions based on share level

----
+- If not found → DENY

 ### Role Permissions Matrix